TheRetroMike/Hoosat/README.md

-htnd
+Hoosat Network Daemon.
 ====

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](https://choosealicense.com/licenses/isc/)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/hoosatnet/htnd)

-htnd is the reference full node hoosat implementation written in Go (golang).
+Hoosat Network Daemon is the reference full node Hoosat Network implementation written in Go (golang).

 ## What is hoosat

-hoosat is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
-It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.
+Hoosat is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
+It is fork of Kaspa and based on the [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.

 ## Requirements